How to Share Content with Other Users in Salesforce

 Dashboard Share with other users in Salesforce Lightning

-Step-5: As we click on Share, a pop-up window will appear and we have to fill in the required fields there.
-In the field “Share with” select Users, then in the Names field select the user with whom you want to share this dashboard folder.
-Now from the Access select the View option and click on the Share.
-Last click on the Done button to apply changes.
+1. When we click Share, a pop-up window will appear, and we have to fill in the required fields.
+In the field “Share with,” select Users, then in the Names field select the user with whom you want to share this dashboard folder.

 Sharing Reports with other users in Salesforce